Prevent And Reverse Heart Disease Naturally

 Everyone experiences stress in life.
 Stress can

-be avoided and managed through relaxation techniques, exercise, meditation and
+be avoided and managed through relaxation techniques, exercise, meditation, and

-Herbal medicine has many different remedies that might have a beneficial effect to curing heart disease without medication.
+Herbal medicine has many different remedies that might have a beneficial effect on curing heart disease without medication.
 Garlic (Allium sativum), myrrh (Commiphora molmol), oats (Avena sativa) can decrease cholesterol and hawthorn (Crataegus spp.)
 Tea, especially green tea (Camellia sinensis), is high in antioxidants; studies have demonstrated that it might have a preventative effect against atherosclerosis.
-Coenzyme Q10 has been shown to be beneficial for 70 percent of individuals with congenitive heart failure.
+Coenzyme Q10 has been shown to be beneficial for 70 percent of individuals with congestive heart failure.

 Yoga and other bodywork, massage, relaxation, aromatherapy, and music therapies may also help prevent cardiovascular disease and prevent, or even reverse, the progression of atherosclerosis.
-The efficacy of vitamins E and C remains under debate, and doctors caution that they be utilized in moderation.
+The efficacy of vitamins E and C remains under debate, and doctors caution that they are utilized in moderation.

-While one study concludes that four servings daily of fruit and vegetables are associated with a small drop in risk of cardiovascular disease, eight or more servings every day can produce a substantial drop in risk.
+While one study concludes that four servings daily of fruit and vegetables are associated with a small drop in the risk of cardiovascular disease, eight or more servings every day can produce a substantial drop in risk.
 Another study demonstrated that consuming legumes at least four times a week lowered risk of cardiovascular disease from 11% to 22% compared with consuming legumes less than once weekly.
-Research on antioxidants continues to send mixed messages, with some reports showing that vitamins C, E, and other antioxidants can help prevent cardiovascular disease, and other research showing they don't have any effect.
+Research on antioxidants continues to send mixed messages, with some reports showing that vitamins C, E, and other antioxidants can help prevent cardiovascular disease and other research showing they don't have any effect.

-Many doctors and researchers therefore recommend that those wanting to follow healthy heart habits continue to consume a diet full of antioxidants but recognize that there's most likely no value in adding antioxidant supplements into a good diet therapy plan.
+Many doctors and researchers, therefore, recommend that those wanting to follow healthy heart habits continue to consume a diet full of antioxidants but recognize that there's most likely no value in adding antioxidant supplements into a good diet therapy plan.

 The treatment for heart diseases varies according to the condition.
 The treatment involves lifestyle changes, medications, and surgical procedures.
 The doctor will prescribe many medicines to reduce the build-up of plaques or treat the clots or deficiencies that could cause cardiac problems.
 Moreover, you may also need to undergo surgeries like angioplasty or cardiac bypass grafts, to rectify serious problems.

-To prevent heart diseases that can arise due to unhealthy lifestyles, stop smoking or using tobacco and its products.
+To prevent heart diseases that can arise due to unhealthy lifestyles, stop smoking, or using tobacco and its products.
 Moreover, strive to reduce your blood glucose levels along with reducing the blood pressure.
 Maintain a healthy weight and avoid mental stress or anxiety.
 Lead an active lifestyle, with 30-40 minutes of physical activity.
 You need to undergo annual check-ups after reaching your middle age.

 A study states that diet plays a very important role in the prevention of coronary heart diseases.
 Fruits, vegetables, whole grains, and fish are especially beneficial to reduce the occurrence of plaque build-up and other heart ailments (Bhupathiraju and Tucker, 2011).
 Moreover, exercising regularly can reduce your hospital admissions due to heart failures and improve your quality of life (Taylor et. al., 2014).